Yala – The Jungle Book of Sri Lanka

 Along the sandy paths that creep through the vegetation, you can see the furtive shadows of the animals waiting for the first rays of the sun to give life to the spectacle of the awakening of nature.

 At the first light of dawn, birds are the first to make their presence felt by their different melodies and calls.
-The rising sun covers in gold this vast protected area that consists of low wooded areas, wide savannahs, marshes and long sandy beaches.
+The rising sun covers this vast protected area in gold, which consists of low wooded areas, wide savannahs, marshes, and long sandy beaches.

-The air warms up and so the daily activities begin; big and little animals are busy with their daily tasks.
-The big, placid elephants bask in the sun, while the little ones enjoy bathing in pools of cool water.
+The air warms up, so the daily activities begin.
+Big and little animals are busy with their daily tasks.
+The big, placid elephants bask in the sun, while the young ones enjoy bathing in pools of cool water.
 The screaming monkeys chasing each other from branch to branch shake the fronds of the trees.
-Peacocks prowl elegantly showing their finest.
-The clever, agile leopards glide like shadows in the undergrowth waiting for a prey.
-Watercourses welcome a large variety of animals in search of food, relief or simple refreshment.
+Peacocks strut elegantly, showing their finest.
+The clever, agile leopards glide like shadows in the undergrowth, waiting for prey.
+Watercourses welcome a large variety of animals in search of food or simple refreshment.
 Life pulsates within this wonderful natural reserve.

-The incredible number of animals, the spectacular savannah, the enchanting views and the wonderful lagoons, make the national park of Yala one of destinations of Sri Lanka and the world not to be missed.
-Although it is not possible to experience this magnificence alone, the superb beauty of this place will remain unforgettable to all those who do visit it.
+The incredible number of animals, the spectacular savannah, the enchanting views and the wonderful lagoons, make the Yala national park one of destinations in Sri Lanka and the world not to be missed.
+Although it is not possible to fully experience this magnificence on your one, the superb beauty of this place will remain unforgettable to all those who visit.